laviniaeleanor/roamler-submissions/README.md

 ## How to run
 1. Pull the repo
 2. `yarn start` on the server.
 Make sure you have a postgres instance running on port `5432`.
 You can add a custom db url in the env config.
-On start, seed data will be loaded in the db
+On start, seed data will be loaded to the db
 3. `yarn start` on the client
 4. The app uses a google maps api key meant for developement purposes only, you can add your own key in the env config